 No Bleed Valve on Radiator

-If you are thinking there is no bleed valve on your radiator, have another look, it will be there.
+If you think there is no bleed valve on your radiator, have another look, it will be there.

 Radiator Key Doesn’t Fit